NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-4.0-RC.md

 - Modify the NuGet targets to log the package sources as High verbosity instead of Normal - [#3719](https://github.com/NuGet/Home/issues/3719)

+- dotnet
-- dotnet pack3 should include XML documentation by default - [#3698](https://github.com/NuGet/Home/issues/3698)
+  - dotnetcore pack3 should include XML documentation by default - [#3698](https://github.com/NuGet/Home/issues/3698)

 - Batch update fails from UI when source without the package is first and All source is selected - [#3696](https://github.com/NuGet/Home/issues/3696)